silverboxdev/shottsyarts.com/wp-content/plugins/woocommerce/readme.txt

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [WooCommerce GitHub repository](https://github.com/woothemes/woocommerce/issues).

+= Where can I found the Rest API documentation? =

+You can find the documentation of our REST API on the [WooCommerce REST API Docs](http://woothemes.github.io/woocommerce-rest-api-docs/).

 = WooCommerce is awesome!
 Can I contribute? =